medic/cht-conf/README.md

 ## Executing your local branch

 1. Clone the project locally
-1. Make changes to medic-conf or checkout a branch for testing
+1. Make changes to cht-conf or checkout a branch for testing
 1. Test changes
-	1. To test CLI changes locally you can run `node <project_dir>/src/bin/medic-conf.js`.
+	1. To test CLI changes locally you can run `node <project_dir>/src/bin/cht-conf.js`.
 This will run as if you installed via npm.
-	1. To test changes that are imported in code run `npm install <project_dir>` to use the local version of medic-conf.
+	1. To test changes that are imported in code run `npm install <project_dir>` to use the local version of cht-conf.

 ## Releasing